Zhiyi: The Sublime mutual inclusion

 Zhiyi further explained this idea with the term "Three Thousand [Realms] in a Single Thought [/Moment]".
 Zhiyi states in a famous passage: "a single thought [literally, “one mind”] comprises ten dharma-realms."
-The ten realmsm considered exhaustive of all cosmology, are: the hell, ghost, animal, asura, human, deva, sravaka, pratyekabuddha, bodhisattva and Buddha realms.
+The ten realms are considered exhaustive of all cosmology, are: the hell, ghost, animal, asura, human, deva, sravaka, pratyekabuddha, bodhisattva and Buddha realms.
 Each of these states of existence can be experienced in one's own mind, understood as ways of seeing the world, as well as actual realms of existence one can be reborn in.
 While sentient beings experience a limited part of this interfused reality (and thus experience suffering), Buddhas see the whole, and respond to the needs of beings with skillful means (which are also partial) that lead them to the truth (of the whole).

 According to this teaching, the ten realms of existence of Buddhist cosmology are all interconnected and interpenetrating.
 Furthermore each realm (or phenomenon) contains all others or "inherently entails" all others, hence they are "mutually inclusive" (in the same way that each of the three truths contain the others).
 Each thing or thought has a kind of potential which can be "opened up" to reveal all other things; every thing leads to everything else, and so "the whole is present in each part; every particular is itself the whole".
 Thus we can say that "one short thought contains all of reality" and "the Buddha and ordinary worldlings, body and mind, cause and effect, subject and object, sentient and non-sentient are mutually encompassed in every moment of thought."
 This does not mean that each phenomenon literally contains every thing else however, but that "as a sound is contained in a musical instrument", each phenomenon has the same nature (xing), which can lead to or become all other things.
 So, while we can say that all phenomena entail all other phenomena, they don't contain all phenomena pre-existent within it (a non-Buddhist view called satkaryavada which existed in India and is explicitly rejected in Tiantai).